Skip to main content

 • A payment card

 When to use this: If a traditional bank rejects your application, you can formally request a Basiskonto.
 The bank must either open one or provide a written, legally valid reason for refusal.
-If they still refuse, you can file a complaint with BaFin (Germany's financial regulator).
+If they still refuse, file a complaint with BaFin (Germany's financial regulator).

 Special Cases

-Students on a Student Visa
+Students on a student visa

-If you're a non-EU student, you likely needed a blocked account (Sperrkonto) for your visa.
+If you are a non-EU student, you probably needed a blocked account (Sperrkonto) for your visa.
 The 2026 requirement is €11,904 per year (€992/month).
-Top providers: Expatrio (€49 setup), Fintiba (€89 setup).
+The main providers are Expatrio and Fintiba.

-But a Sperrkonto is not a regular bank account — you still need a separate Girokonto for daily use.
+But a Sperrkonto is not a regular bank account.
+You still need a separate Girokonto for daily use.
 N26 is the most popular choice among international students because it requires no income proof and no Anmeldung.

-Girocard vs. Mastercard/Visa Debit
+Girocard vs Mastercard/Visa debit

 • N26, bunq: Mastercard debit only (no Girocard)

-2. Check your SCHUFA — Request your free annual Datenkopie at meineschufa.de.
+2. Check your SCHUFA.
+Request your free annual Datenkopie at meineschufa.de.
 Learn how SCHUFA works.

 Frequently Asked Questions